DoaaElhadidy/Acheter/README.md

 # Acheter
 E-commerce website using, Web API with Nodejs Technology , Front-end with Angular-6 Technology

+Website like Amazon website contain food products as vegetables and Fruits Store, Each user can login and sign-up seeing the products and can buy it , On the other side There is seller who can only post Products and see it Connecting with admin approval

 If you want to run this project

 Open Code in the editor